shrouqanbar/CodonOptimizer/README.md

 * We usually use codons tables from http://www.kazusa.or.jp/
 ## Usage
 * Just type Fasta file name and codon table URL
-* attached an example for fasta files called sequence.fasta
+* attached an example for fasta files called "sequence.fasta"